jonggyup/FragPicker/README.md

 #### 3-1.
 Read benchmark
 The read workloads (Figure 8, 9) performs sequential and stride read I/Os with O_DIRECT and 128KB-sized requests on the three filesystems (ext4, f2fs, and btrfs).
 The current source codes conduct the experiments with Optane SSD and SATA Flash SSD.

-To run the read benchmark, enter the synthetic experiment directory and run the following commands.

 Since we also measure the write amount using blktrace, no other applications should run at the same time.

++ To run the read benchmark, enter the synthetic experiment directory and run the following commands.

 ```
 cd evaluation/read_benchmark
 make
 ./run_benchmark.sh
 ```
-./run_benchmark.sh for only Optane SSD and Flash SSD takes 96m31.550s and 46m24.246s, respectively, in our machine.
+./run_benchmark.sh for Optane SSD and Flash SSD takes 96m31.550s and 46m24.246s, respectively, in our machine.

 The experiments measure throughput (MB/s), fragmentation state and write amount, after defragmentation.
 >- throughput -> $$$_perf_after.result